 - Target specific areas you’d like to improve, for example upper body, lower body etc.

-(Available on iOS, Android and Windows Phone.
+Available on iOS, Android and Windows Phone.
 EDIT: App no longer available)

 Bodeefit’s mission is to get the world moving.
 What better way to do that than providing a free app with daily intensive workout tips that don’t require any equipment?
 Makes sense to me.
 You can get a new routine to follow each day, no repetitiveness here!